 The advantages of writing on Bubblews were too tempting to resist.
-For that reason, I wrote and was active on Bubblews from August of 2013 until December of 2014..
+For that reason, I wrote and was active on Bubblews from August 2013 until December 2014.
 These advantages included:

 1. Fast and Easy Way to Earn Money

 Up until October of 2014, it was very easy for a lot of people to make a great deal of money in a short time bubbling.
 Everyone was getting a penny for every view of their posted articles, and an additional cent for each like or comment they received on their posts.
-It was amazing to read about a number of bubblers earning $10-15 a day just by writing short blogs about topics such as having a dream, taking a nap, washing clothes, and eating dinner.
+It was amazing to read about several bubblers earning $10-15 a day just by writing short blogs about topics such as having a dream, taking a nap, washing clothes, and eating dinner.
 This easy money also attracted many cheaters who got a lot of money by manipulating the system until they got caught in a crackdown by Bubblews in October of 2014.
-Many of the cheaters were getting $7-10 for each 400 character of nonsense they were writing and publishing.
+Many of the cheaters were getting $7-10 for every 400 characters of nonsense they were writing and publishing.

 2. Posts Were Easy to Write

-It was so much easier blogging on Bubblews than hubbing on Hubpages.
+It was so much easier blogging on Bubblews than writing articles on Hubpages.
 This was because you were just basically writing down your thoughts on mundane topics which didn't need any research before publishing.
-I wrote mostly about my past experiences, and summarized them into articles of between 500 and 1,000 characters.
-Usually I could compose a bubble in 15-20 minutes.
+I wrote mostly about my past experiences and summarized them into articles of between 500 and 1,000 characters.
+Usually, I could compose a bubble in 15-20 minutes.

 3. Allowed to Write Up to 10 Posts a Day

 The people who were earning a lot of money on Bubblews were consistently writing 10 short blogs per day.
 With each post earning about $1.50, a top-notch earner could get around $15 a day, and put in a redemption claim for payment of $50 about every 3-4 days.
 Over one month, some bubblers were earning $400.